nasykt/Anagram-Finder/README.md

-# Anagram-and-Palindrome-Find-Task:
+# Anagram-Finder:

-The project is to find Anagrams and Palindrome from very similar list of text file.
-It implemented by two methods in a java file, one to find Anagrams and other one to find Palindromes.
+The project is to find Anagrams and Palindrome from very similar list of dictionary words text file.

+Working:
+clone the repository using netbeansIDE and run it.
-We can choose appropriate operation by using Switches.
+It implemented by two methods in a java file, one to find Anagrams and other one to find Palindromes. choose appropriate operation by using Switches.

-Working :
+Logic used :

 1-To find Anagrams Hash map used.
     -Convert given words into character Array and make it sorted string